Fergarram/research-vault/🗄 Resources/🌎 "Michael Levin Started Pack".md

 # Forms of life, forms of mind | Dr. Michael Levin | Starter Pack: introductory materials to my lab’s academic work

+> NOTE: This is a copy-paste of the full article.
+I did not write this.

 **URL:** [https://thoughtforms.life/starter-pack-introductory-materials-to-my-labs-academic-work/](https://thoughtforms.life/starter-pack-introductory-materials-to-my-labs-academic-work/)

 **Published by Mike Levin on November 16, 2023**